After living in Beantown for four years, I’m excited to share everything I know about the best things to do in Boston.

 Jack’s Abby Brewery – For a much less touristy experience, head to this smaller brewery in Framingham.
 Tours are free and take place on Sunday afternoons only.
 They’re limited to 15 people, so sign up in advance online.

 Boston Harbor Distillery – Boston’s newest distillery, located in Dorchester, offers tours on Saturdays for $10.
 The tours include tastings of the distillery’s signature whiskeys, as well as limited release spirits distilled from Sam Adams beers (seriously!).

 Taza Chocolate Factory – A non-alcoholic option, the Taza Factory in Somerville makes stone-ground chocolate using traditional Mexican stone mills.
 Not only is it delicious, it’s also organic, and Taza is also a leader in direct trade chocolate.
 Tours of the factory are $8 and include ample tasting of tons of different kinds of chocolate.
 They’re offered seven days a week, but be sure to sign up online in advance.

-What’s your favorite ourhing to do in Boston?
-Let us know in the comments if your favorite Boston activity isn’t on the list!
+What are your favorite things to do in Boston?
+Let us know in the comments!